Recap / The Simpsons S 13 E 18 I Am Furious Yellow

 After being inspired by a cartoonist during Career Day at Springfield Elementary, Bart creates an Internet cartoon based on Homer's anger problems called Angry Dad

 .
-Meanwhile, the Comic Book Guy has his hands full when Marvel Comics man Stan Lee
+Meanwhile, the Comic Book Guy has his hands full when Marvel Comics legend Stan Lee

 begins harassing him and scaring off his customers.

 - Adam Westing: Stan Lee voices a deranged version of himself.

 "He can't be the Hulk!
 I'm the Hulk!"

 - Actually, That's My Assistant: A pretty pathetic example when Kirk speaks at career day.